 System-wide escapement will be determined by the joint Canada/U.S. MR program.
 Head water areas will be sampled using a variety of methods including carcass weirs, angling, aerial surveys, etc. (Appendix A. 2).
 Fish will be sampled for age, length, and sex.
-A pilot study utilizing sonar to estimate escapement to the Nahlin subdrainage will be conducted in 2016.
+A study utilizing sonar to estimate escapement to the Nahlin subdrainage will continue for a second season in 2017.